Terms & Conditions

 Although there are no costs for submission, the publication fee, charged only for accepted manuscripts, is $1,850.
 If the corresponding author is an ARVO member at the time of acceptance, a $350 discount will be applied.
 Amounts are in US dollars and were set by the ARVO Board of Trustees.
 ARVO sends out requests for payment of the fee (APC) after the manuscript is sent to the production team.
 In the very unlikely event that an accepted article does not end up getting published after payment was made, a full refund will be provided.
 The fee is not charged for Letters to the Editor or Author Responses to Letters.

 Authors without funding may apply for financial assistance through the ARVO Publication Financial Assistance Program (PFAP), which covers the full cost of an article.
 For more information, please see the ARVO website.
-Authors must wait for notification of the outcome of their Publications Grant application before submitting an article to JOV.
+Authors must wait for notification of the outcome of their PFAP application before submitting an article to JOV.
 Articles already accepted for publication and in production are not eligible.